 We shall kick off our tour in style this evening with a welcome drink in the bar of the stunning Hyatt Regency Kyoto – our home away from home for the next 11 nights.

-After a sumptuous buffet breakfast in the Grill Restaurant overlooking the hotel’s tranquil Japanese garden we’ll walk through the lower part of the historical Higashiyama (Eastern Mountain) area – visiting one of Kyoto’s most popular temples – Kiyomizu Dera and adjacent cobblestone lanes lined with local crafts and foodstuffs.
+After a sumptuous buffet breakfast in the Grill Restaurant overlooking the hotel’s tranquil Japanese garden we’ll walk through the lower part of the historical Higashiyama (Eastern Mountain) area – dotted with temples and shrines and lined with local crafts, teahouses and foodstuffs.

 This morning Jane will walk and talk you through the wonderful Nishiki-koji food market, known to the locals as Kyoto daidokoro or Kyoto’s kitchen.
-Expect an eye-popping assortment of supremely fresh seafood, meats, pickles, tofu, miso, Kyoto’s renowned vegetable varieties (Kyo-yasai) and many other local delicacies – and of course there will be plenty of wonderous new foods to sample!
+Expect an eye-popping assortment of supremely fresh seafood, meats, pickles, tofu, miso, Kyoto’s renowned vegetable varieties (Kyo-yasai) and many other local delicacies – and of course there will be plenty of wondrous new foods to sample!
 If beautiful hand-crafted knives are your thing be sure to bring along some yen as we will visit a store famous not only for knives but other traditional cookware and utensils.
-We’ll spend a short time exploring the local vicinity including a fabulous design store and perhaps the wonderful Depachika ( underground foodhall) of one of Kyoto’s best Department stores.

-Returning downtown in the afternoon you’ll have some free time to wander or relax – or follow Jane as she visits a few of her favourite gallery and craft stores, a handmade paper shop and maybe an antique store or two… Before dinner, which will include some of Kyoto’s most delectable chicken-on-a-stick (yakitori), we’ll enjoy a sampling of some of Japan’s top Whiskey or perhaps a plum wine flavoured with aromatic shiso leaves?
+Before dinner, which will include some of Kyoto’s most delectable chicken-on-a-stick (yakitori), we’ll enjoy a sampling of some of Japan’s top Whiskey or perhaps a plum wine flavoured with aromatic shiso leaves or some freshly produced live sake?

 After a few busy days it is time for relaxing with a full day at your leisure.